okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 ## ??? - Setup Database Server (MongoDB Atlas)
 MongoDB Atlas is the recommended database hosting provider.
 If you have an account, it will take about 5 minutes to setup.
 Detailed step-by-step instructions for getting setup and started can be found in our ["MongoDB Atlas Setup" blog post](https://www.okgrow.com/posts/mongodb-atlas-setup).

+### Create Client Orginsation Steps
+1. Login to Atlas using your OK GROW! account.
+If you don't have one create one and setup your 2fa.
+1. Go to Account Settings -> Organizations (top right corner, drop down menu on your username & select Organizations) or use this [url](https://cloud.mongodb.com/v2#/account/organizations)
+1. Create a new Organization
+1. Provide the name of the organization & select MongoDB Atlas
+1. Provide email address for the members you wish to invite to the org (client & team mates)
+1. Left hand side under Organization go to Settings -> then select Payment Method.
+(You can add the credit card info for the org or ask the client to enter themselves)
+1. Left hand side under Organization go to Projects -> then select New Project & enter the name of the project & invite the users you want to the project

+### Create and Setup Staging and Production DBs
+1. Now Create the Projects Clusters (MongoDB nodes/db) for both staging & production by selecting Build a New Cluster.
+1. Suggested names for the clusters can projectName-production & projectName-staging
+1. Set the MongoDB Version that Meteor currently supports (3.4, soon will be 3.6)
+1. Cloud Provider & Region should be set the same as where your app server will be located
+1. Select the Instance size.
+    1. Staging can most likely get away with the Free M0, or the cheap M2 ($9per month), M5 ($25 per month)
+    1. Production should be at least the M10  instance
+    1. Decide if you want to encrypt the storage volumes.
+It's a trade off between perf & security.
+Depending on your application this isn’t always a necessary requirement, unless you plan on storing confidential data unencrypted in the DB (which you shouldn't ever do).
+    1. Enable Backup on only the Production Cluster
+    1. Set the admin username & password (use the autogen secure password button) & record this somewhere safely to use for connecting to any of your clusters in the project.
+1. For a more detailed walkthrough of these next steps, check the ["MongoDB Atlas Setup" blog post](https://www.okgrow.com/posts/mongodb-atlas-setup).
+1. Security IP Whitelisting or AWS Peering
+      1. You will need to create a whitelist of IP addresses that you wish to allow the db to receive connections from.
+      1. The quick alternative until semaphore supports IP addresses is to select the option to whitelist all addresses e.g -> `0.0.0.0/0`
+1. Create the Meteor User (This user will be used for the `"MONGO_URL"`)
+    1. Select: “Create new user”.
+    1. Set the “User Name”.
+    1. Select “Read/Write any Database”.
+    1. Create a password and save it!
+We need it for our MongoDB connection url for our Apps Environment variables.
+ 1. Create the Oplog User (This user will be used for the `"MONGO_OPLOG_URL"`)
+    1. Select: “Create new user”.
+    1. Click “advanced”.
+    1. Set access to “read” @ “local”.
+    1. Create a password and save it!
+We need it for our Meteor Oplog connection url for our Apps Environment variables.
+ 1. Create a backup & read only user [Optional]
+   1. Select: `“Create new user”`.
+    1. Click `“advanced”`.
+    1. Set access to `“backup” @ “anyDatabases”`.
+    1. Set access to `“read” @ “anyDatabases”`.
+    1. Create a password and save it!
+We can use this for reading/completing a backup from MongoDB.

 1. Create a read-write user on the staging DB:
     1. TODO: details
 1. Create a read-only user on the production DB: